MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/FacilityItemConsumption.md

 ms.author: cdmditeam
 ---

-# Facility item consumption in CloudforSustainabilityWasteDataModel(FacilityItemConsumption)
+# Facility item consumption in Cloud for Sustainability waste data model(FacilityItemConsumption)

 Entity used to record the quantity of an item consumed in a facility for a specified period.